RichardNeill.org

 On two occasions, I have been asked [by members of Parliament], "Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?"
 I am not able to rightly apprehend the kind of confusion of ideas that could provoke such a question.

-- Charles_Babbage [Mathematican and inventor of the Difference Engine]
+- Charles Babbage [Mathematican and inventor of the Difference Engine]

 Democracy is the worst form of government except for all those others that have been tried.